-- Tools for specialized evaluation of the patient with obesity
+- Comprehensive evaluation of the patient with obesity

 Presented by authorities in medicine, surgery, pediatrics, nutrition, endocrinology, gastroenterology and psychology from the country’s leading obesity treatment centers, this course covers critical topics in the prevention and treatment of obesity and related disorders.
 It includes didactic lectures, panel discussions, and case-based interactive workshops to improve participants’ ability to care for patients with obesity.
-In addition, a subspecialty board review is offered for participants preparing for the American Board of Obesity Medicine subspecialty board examination.
+In addition, an Obesity Medicine board review is offered for participants preparing for the American Board of Obesity Medicine board examination.

 This course is designed to give healthcare providers the knowledge to:

 - Identify, evaluate and manage patients with high-risk obesity

 - Provide lifestyle-based therapies for obesity, including nutritional, physical activity, and behavioral approaches

 - Apply effective counseling and behavioral modification techniques

 - Apply current pharmacological approaches to the treatment of obesity

 - Assess patients for their need and appropriateness for bariatric surgery and determine surgical options